 The bottom line

-Swollen lymph nodes are a sign your body is doing its job—fighting off infection.
+Swollen lymph nodes are a sign your body is fighting off infection, like it is supposed to do.
 But sometimes, they can signal a more serious problem.
-If you would like to talk to a health care provider who can help evaluate your lymph nodes, reach out to Banner Health.